rerock/Clustering_Netflix/README.md

-### Goal: To understand the analytics edge of recommendation systerms
+### Goal: To understand recommendation systerms - Clustering

 #### Application 1: Netflix
 How to offer customers accurate movie recommendations based on a customers's own perferences and viewing history?